akka/akka-samples/akka-cluster-client-grpc-scala/README.md

 provided as a published artifact.

 The example is still using an actor on the client side to have an API that is very close to the original Cluster Client.
-The messages this actor can handle corresponds to the [Distributed Pub Sub](https://doc.akka.io/docs/akka/current/distributed-pub-sub.html) messages on the server side, such as `ClusterClient.Send`.
+The messages this actor can handle correspond to the [Distributed Pub Sub](https://doc.akka.io/docs/akka/current/distributed-pub-sub.html) messages on the server side, such as `ClusterClient.Send`.